Module 18 - Signals & Communications

 Distress, Urgency and Safety Calls

 A Yachtmaster candidate must be able to choose the right level of radio call quickly.
 MAYDAY is for grave and imminent danger to a vessel or person.
 PAN-PAN is for urgency, where help or advice is needed but there is no immediate threat to life.
-SECURITE is for important safety information such as a navigation warning or severe weather warning.
+Securite is for important safety information such as a navigation warning or severe weather warning.

 The call priority matters because it controls how everyone else responds.
 A MAYDAY call silences other traffic and starts a rescue response.
 A PAN-PAN call still deserves priority, but it does not declare immediate danger.
-A SECURITE call warns other vessels so that they can avoid a developing hazard.
+A Securite call warns other vessels so that they can avoid a developing hazard.

 - MAYDAY: grave and imminent danger